DFE-Digital/govuk_feature_flags/README.md

 1. Run `rails feature_flags:install:migrations`
 1. Run `rails db:migrate`
 1. Mount the engine in the appropriate place in your routes file: eg. `mount FeatureFlags::Engine => "/features"`
+1. Ensure your application has a layout named `application`.
+This engine uses the parent application layout and will throw an error if it is not present.

 ## Usage